 - Meet UPDES permits and Stipulated Compliance Order (SCO) for Judge and Spiro Tunnel water discharges

-Traffic control along Hwy 248 shifting lanes around work.
-Short water outages while existing lines are taken out of service and connected to the new transmission lines.
+Throughout the project, traffic control along the south side of SR-248 may involve shifting lanes around work sites.
+Minimal impacts are expected to sidewalks and bike lanes.
+Brief water outages may occur while existing lines are taken out of service and connected to the new transmission lines.
+Customers will be notified 48 hours in advance of any anticipated water outages.

 Western Summit Interconnect Project